Journeys

 • The Mosaic (colloquially referred to as simply os Parques, or “the Parks”) represents perhaps the single largest challenge facing the Espinhaço today.

-While most of the its residents are quick to recognize the inherent beauty of the region, and the importance of the waters that flow from it, the persistent creation of conservation units on previously privately-held lands is viewed by many as the overreach of an inept government at best, and the encroachment of an indifferent & destructive force at worst.
+While most residents are quick to recognize the inherent beauty of the region, and the importance of the waters that flow from it, the persistent creation of conservation units on previously privately-held lands is viewed by many as the overreach of an inept government at best, and the encroachment of an indifferent & destructive force at worst.

 The issue at stake is largely economic: the mountains harbor an abundance of rare & precious minerals in one of the historically most-impoverished places in Brazil.
 The trenches are the tiny impoverished communities located along the outskirts of the Parks who have, within the span of a few short decades, found themselves divided by a proxy-war showdown much larger than themselves.